michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

     * No need to know IP/port of recipeint.
     * One message can be sent to many recipients.
     * Logically decouples sender/recipient.
-* Message passing can only go one-way.
+* Message passing can only go one-way though.

 **Message Brokers**